zonama-sekot/zonama-fighter/README.md

 Zonama Fighter
 ==============

-Zonama Fighter is a console game which helps you to destroy those invading aliens
+Zonama Fighter is a Java game which helps you to destroy those invading aliens